Avezzano: Alba Fucens

 7 kilometers north of the city is situated the Roman archaeological site of Alba Fucens.

 It was founded by Rome as a Latin colony between 304 and 303 BC in the territory of the Aequi, on the frontier of the Marsi, in a strategic position.
 It is on a hill just north of the Tiburtina-Valeria, the ancient road from Rome to the Adriatic regions.
 Excavations were carried out since 1949 by the University of Leuven in Belgium, led by professor Fernand De Visscher.

-Nature reserve of Mount Salviano
+Riserva Naturale di Monte Salviano

-The nature reserve, established in 1999, covers 722 hectares west of the town of Avezzano on Mount Salviano.
+The nature reserve, established in 1999, covers 722 hectares west of the town of Avezzano on Monte Salviano.
 It has a rich variety of plants and different animal species that characterize its fauna and flora.
 At the center of the reserve is located the Sanctuary of the Madonna of Pietraquaria surrounded by numerous trails frequented by sportsmen and nature lovers.